dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 storage object full of neuroscience.

 To do so, the configuration leverages configurable objects to describe the underlying neural network, called **components**.
-Components defines which methods and parameters should be used to reconstruct and simulate the network.
+Components define which methods and parameters should be used to reconstruct and simulate the network.
 The ones that you would probably employ the most are:

 * :guilabel:`Topology` defines the shape and volume of your network,